 Thanks to multiple streaming options, you have a wide array of ways to watch these NFL games.
 We've got everything you need to stream this NFL season from a phone, laptop, set-top box or anything in-between.
+And if you only want local games on your phone, well, NFL Plus may be of interest.

 The methods for watching NFL games change often as the league signs new contracts and streaming services change their policies, so we're always updating this guide with the latest broadcast info, as well as the current week's schedule.
+Need more sports?
+We've got a whole guide on how to watch World Cup live streams online.

 With so many good games, you're probably looking for a way to catch the action online.
 Here are the best ways to live stream NFL games.